-Concurrent to the direct measurements of seepage rates, the bulk ground conductivity of seafloor sediments were mapped near a pier at the study site.
+Concurrent to the direct measurements of seepage rates, the bulk ground conductivity of seafloor sediments was mapped near a pier at the study site.
 A shallow sediment layer was identified to provide confinement for lower aquifer units.
 The conductivity and seepage rate data indicate that pilings of the pier apparently pierce this shallow sediment layer, producing a comparatively high seepage rate driven by the hydraulic head of the (semi)confined aquifer, resulting in a substantial increase in SGD in the immediate vicinity of the pier.

 While there is obviously some uncertainty about the "best" integrated seepage values to apply at the Shelter Island site, some of the comparisons produced some very encouraging results.
 For example, a comparison of calculated radon fluxes with measured seepage rates via the WHOI dye-dilution seepage meter, and water levels (Fig. 21) shows a great deal of similarity in the derived patterns.
 During the period (May 17-20) when both devices were operating at the same time, there is a clear and reproducible pattern of higher fluxes during the low tides.
 There is also a suggestion that the seepage spikes slightly led the radon fluxes, which is consistent with the notion that the groundwater seepage is the source of the radon.
-The excellent agreement in patterns and overlapping calculated advection rates (seepage meter = 2-37 cm/day; radon model = 0-34 cm/day, average = 12 ± 7 cm/day) by these two completely independent assessment tools is reassuring.
+The excellent agreement in patterns and overlapping calculated advection rates (seepage meter=2-37 cm/day; radon model=0-34 cm/day, average= 12 ± 7 cm/day) by these two completely independent assessment tools is reassuring.
 An important lesson from this site was the significance, even dominance, of anthropogenic influences as seen in the elevated SGD at the pier pilings.

-4. Ubatuba, Brazil
+5.4.
+Ubatuba, Brazil

-The intercomparison in Brazil (Nov.
-16-22, 2003) was carried out mainly in Flamengo Bay, one in a series of small embayments near the city of Ubatuba, São Paulo State (Fig. 22).
+The intercomparison in Brazil (November 16-22, 2003) was carried out mainly in Flamengo Bay, one in a series of small embayments near the city of Ubatuba, São Paulo State (Fig. 22).
 Besides Flamengo Bay (where there is a marine laboratory of the University of São Paulo that served as a base of operations), these embayments included Fortaleza Bay, Mar Virado Bay and Ubatuba Bay.
 The study area also included the northernmost part of São Paulo Bight, southeastern Brazil, a tropical coastal area.
-The geological/geomorphologic/hydrogeological characteristics of the area are strongly controlled by the presence of fractured crystalline rocks, especially the granites and migmatites of a mountain chain locally called Serra do Mar (altitudes up to 1,000 meters), which reaches the shore in almost all of the study area, and limits the extension of the drainage systems and of the Quaternary coastal plains (Mahiques, 1995).
-The mean annual rainfall is about 1,800 mm, the maximum rainfall rates usually occurring in February.
-Sea level varies from 0.5 to 1.5 m, the highest values occurring in months August/September due to greater volume of warm waters of Brazil Current (Mesquita, 1997).
-Despite the small drainage basins between the mountain range and the shore, freshwater discharge is sufficient to reduce the salinity of coastal waters.
+The geological/geomorphologic/hydrogeological characteristics of the area are strongly controlled by the presence of fractured crystalline rocks, especially the granites and migmatites of a mountain chain locally called Serra do Mar (altitudes up to 1000 m), which reaches the shore in almost all of the study area, and limits the extension of the drainage systems and of the Quaternary coastal plains (Mahiques, 1995).
+The mean annual rainfall is about 1800 mm, the maximum rainfall rates usually occurring in February.
+Sea level varies from 0.5 to 1.5 m, the highest values occurring in months August/